usnistgov/STVM_NLP_Research/README.md

 ## Prototype code, see the [licensing agreement](https://github.com/usnistgov/STVM_NLP_Research/blob/master/LICENSE.md) for terms of use.

 ## Installation Process:
-The project is written using the [tensorflow](https://www.tensorflow.org/install) library and is compatible with tensorflow 2.x.
+The project is written using the [TensorFlow](https://www.tensorflow.org/install) library and is compatible with TensorFlow 2.x.
 The dataset used for the experiments can be found at [SLMRD](https://ai.stanford.edu/~amaas/data/sentiment/) which consists of 25K train reviews and 25K test reviews.

+The data is downloadable as a `.tar.gz` file which contains text files sorted into positive and negative reviews as well as metadata.
+For the training and inference code to run properly, `imdb.vocab` should be copied to the `./models` folder (relative to the repository's main directory).
+If a folder named `train` does not exist in the `models` directory, it will need to be created; then, copy `labeledBow.feat` from the dataset into the `train` folder.
+Also copy (or move) the `train/neg` and `train/pos` folders from the downloaded data into `train`.
+This will enable the `model_1...` and `model_2...` scripts to access the training and testing data.
+Additional preparation may be necessary before training the models or using them to make predictions on the data; see below.

 ## WorkFlow of SSNet
 Following is the directory structure: